Japanese submarine I-25: Fourth patrol

 At 0415 4 October 1942 I-25 torpedoed the 6600 LT tanker Camden en route from San Pedro, California, to Puget Sound with a cargo of 76000 oilbbl of gasoline.
 The damaged tanker was towed to the mouth of the Columbia River.
 When its draft was discovered to be too great to reach repair facilities in Portland, Oregon, another tow was arranged to Puget Sound; but the tanker was destroyed on 10 October by a fire of unknown origin during the second tow.

 On the evening of 5 October 1942 I-25 torpedoed the Richfield Oil Company tanker Larry Doheny, which sank the next day.
 The cargo of 66000 oilbbl of oil was lost with 2 of the tanker's crew and 4 members of the United States Navy Armed Guard.
 Survivors reached Port Orford, Oregon on the evening of 6 October.

 Two submarines were sighted on 11 October 1942 about 800 mi off the coast of Washington as I-25 was returning to Japan.
 I-25 fired its last torpedo at the lead submarine, which sank in 20 seconds with the loss of all hands.
 I-25 reported sinking a U.S. submarine, but the submarine was actually Soviet L-16 which was sailing with L-15 en route from Vladivostok to the Panama Canal via Unalaska, Alaska, and San Francisco.
 United States Navy Chief Photographer's Mate Sergi Andreevich Mihailoff of Arcadia, California, was aboard L-16 as a liaison officer and interpreter, and was killed with the remainder of the submarine crew.
 The United States Navy Western Sea Frontier denied loss of any submarine and withheld information about the Soviet loss because, at the time, the Soviet Union was officially neutral in the war between Japan and the United States.

 SS H.M.
 Storey was bringing fuel oil from Noumea, New Caledonia, in the South Pacific Ocean to Los Angeles.
 On May 17, 1943, I-25 torpedoed and fired shells at the ship.
 The attack killed two of the crew; 63 of the crew made it in to the ship's lifeboats before she sank.
 US destroyer USS Fletcher rescued the crew in the lifeboats and took them to Port Vila Efate, Vanuatu, in the South Pacific.

 1942 North American west coast

 Loss

 I-25 was sunk less than a year later by one or more of the destroyers USS Ellet, USS Patterson, USS Wadsworth or USS Saufley which were involved in a series of naval engagements from late August to mid September 1943 off the New Hebrides islands, approximately 150 mi northeast of Espiritu Santo.
 Which American ship sank the I-25 (or any of the other IJN submarines in the vicinity) remains unknown.
+On 24 October 1943, the Imperial Japanese Navy announced that I-25 was presumed lost with all 100 men on board in the Fiji area, and it was struck from the Navy List on 1 December 1943.